 Academic profile

-Prof. Rafael Luiz Cancian, Dr. Eng.
+Prof. Rafael Luiz Cancian, Dr. Ing.

 Professor, Department of Informatics and Statistics, Federal University of Santa Catarina